 Repairs and Pack Customization

 Gossamer Gear outsources customer pack repair requests to a company named Rugged Thread.
 They can repair almost any damage you do from mesh rips and abrasion to replacing buckles, straps, or zippers.
 Gossamer Gear does not offer pack customization.
-If you contact Rugged Thread directly, mention Gossamer Gear since they’ve negotiated discounts for customers.Editor's note: If you’re thinking about buying gear that we’ve reviewed or recommend on SectionHiker, you can help support us in the process.
-Just click on any of the seller links above, and if you make a purchase, we may (but not always) receive a small percentage of the transaction.
-The cost of the product is the same to you but this helps us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
-Thanks and we appreciate your support!
+If you contact Rugged Thread directly, mention Gossamer Gear since they’ve negotiated discounts for customers.SectionHiker is reader supported.
+We independently research, test, and rate the best products.
+We only make money if you purchase a product through our affiliate links.
+Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.